-- three or more commercial properties that create minor influence, - two or more commercial properties that create moderate influence or - one commercial property like a mall, box centre or bar in front, behind or beside.
+- o three or more commercial properties that create minor influence, - o two or more commercial properties that create moderate influence, or - one commercial property like a mall, box centre or bar.

 Industrial influence

 A property is in close proximity to an industrial property.